NSS-Workshops/learn-ops-api/README.md

 |  LEARN_OPS_SUPERUSER_NAME | Create a simple username _(e.g. admin)_  |
 | LEARN_OPS_SUPERUSER_PASSWORD  | Create a simple password _(e.g. password123)_  |
 | SLACK_TOKEN  |  Your instructor will share this value with you |
+| GITHUB_TOKEN | Your Personal Access Token generated in the previous step

 ## PAUSE: Set Up Infrastructure